Hillel Zeitlin

-Hillel Zeitlin (1871–1942) was a Yiddish and Hebrew writer and poet.
+Hillel Zeitlin (1871–1942) was an Ashkenazi Yiddish and Hebrew writer and poet.
 A leading pre-Holocaust Jewish journalist, he was a regular contributor to the Yiddish newspaper Moment, among other literary activities.
 He was the leading thinker in the movement of pre-World War II "philosophical Neo-Hasidism".

 Biography

-He was born in the Mogilev Governorate of the Russian Empire (present-day Gomel Region of Belarus) to a Chassidic Chabad family.
-Already in his childhood, he was recognized for his particularly sharp and analytical mind.
-When Zeitlin turned 15, his father died and he decided to become a Hebrew teacher.
+He was born in Korma, in the Mogilev Governorate of the Russian Empire (present-day Gomel Region of Belarus), to a Hasidic Chabad family.
+In childhood, studying at first under his father, Aaron-Eliezer, he garnered recognition for his remarkable memory and grasp of the rabbinic material before his eleventh birthday.
+He subsequently studied with the local Hasidic teacher and, for the last year before his bar mitzvah, at the court of the Hasidic rebbe in the town of Rechitsa (in the adjacent Minsk Governorate).
+After his father died in 1887, Hillel Zeitlin, at the age of 16, embarked on travels through the Jewish villages of the Pale of Settlement, earning his living as a Hebrew teacher.

 His exit from the world of the Yeshiva exposed him to the works of the scholars of the Enlightenment.
 He began studying in earnest the works of both Jewish philosophers (Maimonides, Gersonides, Spinoza etc.) and non-Jewish ones such as Schopenhauer, Nietzsche and others.
 During this period in his life, he began questioning his religious beliefs and eventually drifted toward secularism.

 After World War I, Zeitlin gradually returned to tradition and began leading an Orthodox lifestyle.
 The reason(s) for this drastic change in his life is not completely clear but may have had something to do with the suffering of Jews during the war.
 In any case, he shifted from a tragic philosophical outlook to a mystical and spiritual viewpoint.
 One of Zeitlin's mystical essays prompted a booklet in opposition by Rabbi Yiḥyah Qafiḥ.
 Zeitlin's shift notwithstanding, he remained independent and unconventional in his beliefs and actions.
 He did not, for instance, hesitate to eulogize his former friend the great writer and thinker Yosef Haim Brenner, who was an ardent secularist.